 - You will be based in Birmingham’s famous Jewellery Quarter, where an estimated 40 per cent of British jewellery is made today – providing premium exposure to industry practice with an excellent source of industry contacts.

-- We maintain close links with companies such as Cartier in London, Georg Jensen of Denmark and Weston Beamor in the Jewellery Quarter.
+- We maintain close links with companies such as Cartier in London, Rolex, Christopher Ward, Time In Hand, Richard Higgins Conservation and the British Museum.

 - You will be supported by experienced staff and visiting tutors who share their expertise in practice, research and design techniques, and inspire through example.

 - You will have the opportunity to undertake the professionally-accredited qualifications of the British Horological Institute.